anonymoof1528/into-the-shadow-garten/Physics/Waves_and_Resonance_Notes.md

 Waves have multiple features that allow for distinguishing between different types.
 The following are all such features: wavelength, frequency, amplitude, period and velocity.

-The wavelength of a wave is the distance between a whole wave cycle, which is the spacial repetition (or two recurring points on the graph of a wave, though that's further ahead).
+The wavelength of a wave ($\lambda$) is the distance between a whole wave cycle, which is the spacial repetition (or two recurring points on the graph of a wave, though that's further ahead).
 Because waves have periodic (and hence, (also further ahead) using the equations, frequent), a wave will always have a set wavelength (except when propagating through different media or interactions with other waves).
+Wavelength is typically measured in metres.

+The frequency ($f$) of a wave refers to how many wave cycles occur within one second.
+The frequency of a wave is a conserved quantity in the sense that it will not change regardless of entering new media or interacting with other waves.
+Frequencies are also one characteristic of a wave that affects the amount of energy it carries.
+Since the energy it carries is essentially the total mechanical energy (sum of kinetic energy (which includes velocity of which frequency is a factor of, also ahead) and potential energy), velocity of the wave is a factor of it (which frequency contributes to).

+The amplitude ($\text{A}$) of a wave depicts the change in distance/displacement/pressure of particles that the waves encounters in relative to their original position/pressure.
+This is shown in graphs as the difference of y-value of points on the graph from the rest position to a crest/trough (with corresponding axes).

+The period ($\text{T}$) of a wave is the amount of time it takes for one wave cycle to complete, usually measured in seconds.
+This, as you may know, seems like the opposite of frequency, and it is known as the inverse/reciprocal of frequency.

+The velocity ($\text{v}$) of a wave is

 ### Graphing Waves/Analysis of Waves